 There were a total of 4 shining golden statues, illustrating the Buddha from the positions at which he was born, located on the North, East, South & West sides of the shrine; all very similar to the statues I found farther South in Bangkok.

 The site, which was constructed by Buddhist Monks in the early 1970’s, was currently undergoing renovations and being repainted.
-In fact, this was only one of over 80 peace pagodas placed all around the world in order to promote peace & non-violence.
+In fact, this was only one of over 80 world peace pagodas placed all around the world in order to promote peace & non-violence.
 It’s quite moving how monks live such modest lives yet work this hard!

 It was interesting to see how the workers were precariously placed on the side with this make-shift rope ladder and absolutely no safety equipment as they dangled 30 feet in the air.